 Soft skills are very important when it comes to hiring.
 They depend on the profile we’re looking for and the seniority level.

 For example, if I want a person to enter and train internally in the structure, I will look for soft-skills that demonstrate that the professional will have the right attitude to succeed in the sector, being responsible for training the person from a technical point of view.
-On the other hand, if I need a person to add value in a certain area, clearly I will opt for someone who already has credits in the market and has already done numerous projects within the area.
+On the other hand, if I need a person to add value in a certain area, clearly I will opt for someone who already has credits in the housing market and has already done numerous projects within the area.

 What should a real estate professional have as a sine qua non condition to be successful?

-There is no single condition for success, as it depends on multiple factors, including training, knowledge of the sector, knowing how to position oneself in the market, foreseeing future market trends, in other words, knowing how to anticipate the competition.
+There is no single condition for success, as it depends on multiple factors, including training, knowledge of the sector, knowing how to position oneself in the housing market, foreseeing future market trends, in other words, knowing how to anticipate the competition.